marlev/gifserver/README.md

 gifserver
 =========

 ``gifserver`` is a service written in PHP that transcodes videos to GIFs on the fly.
-The gif animation will have 9 frames in a loop to reprecent the complete video
+The gif animation will have 9 frames in a loop to represent the complete video

 **1.** Add your video url http://gifserver.levy.se/?video=http://levy.se/test.mp4